We continue our look back at the best British period dramas set in each decade of the 20th Century.

 The 2012 adaptation’s all-star cast includes Rebecca Hall, Roger Allam and Adelaide Clemens.

-Parade’s End is available on DVD on Amazon.
+Parade’s End is available to watch on Amazon Prime Video.

 Private Peaceful (1909-1916)